-This course introduces students to the fundamentals of digital photography.
-Students must master the technical aspects of taking, transferring to storage media, and manipulation of digital photographs.
-Students will develop or enhance their skills of composing good photos.
+Introduces students to the fundamentals of digital photography.
+Students will learn the technical aspects of taking, transferring to storage media, and manipulation of digital images.
+Students will develop or enhance their skills of composing good images and prepare a digital portfolio of their work.
 Students must have access to a digital camera that allows for manual adjustment of the aperture value and shutter speed.
-Experience using personal computers is recommended for this class.
+Experience using personal computers is highly recommended.
+(Fall)